 Your registration payment helps cover the costs of the food and venue rental for networking events, as well as the production and operational costs associated with organizing the Summit.

-Registration sponsorship is extremely limited and is allocated for delegates in districts that the Coalition has identified as critical to our mission.
+Delegates in districts that the Coalition has identified as critical to our mission may qualify for a sponsored registration.

-Members of organizations sponsoring the Summit can receive free tickets.
+Members of organizations sponsoring the Summit receive a limited number of free tickets, depending on level of the sponsorship package.
 If you belong to a sponsoring organization, please reach out to the organization’s leadership for the discount code.
 If your organization is interested in becoming a Summit sponsor, please contact sponsor@americancoalitionforukraine.org.

-Discounted tickets are available to ACU member organizations.
-If you belong to an ACU member organization, please reach out to the organization’s leadership for the discount code.
+Discounts also provided to the ACU member organizations.
+If you belong to an official ACU member organization, please reach out to the organization’s leadership for the discount code.
 If your organization is interested in becoming an ACU member, please visit our membership page and fill out the required form.

-Veterans can receive free tickets.
-A copy of your veteran ID may be requested for verification purposes.
+We are happy to offer all veterans a special discounted ticket price.
+A copy of the veteran ID may be requested for verification purposes.

-Discounted tickets are available to students*.
-A copy of your student ID may be requested for verification purposes.
+Students* can purchase discounted tickets as well.
+A copy of the student ID may be requested for verification purposes.

 Each Summit has a deadline by which the organizing team can issue a full refund.
 Please visit the current Summit registration page for details.